Project

 Actions #29

-Updated by Colin McDonald almost 2 years ago
+Updated by Colin McDonald over 2 years ago

 Thanks, Laurie.
 I didn't think that the regular commenting feature had any connection to Reckoning, and was inartfully trying to talk through that.
 I think we're all set here.